 Ultimately, how you prepare for an emergency will influence the effectiveness of your response.

 Being ready involves knowing the risks onsite, which can be achieved through proper management of Safety Data Sheets (SDSs), Risk Assessments, and Inspections.
 Information gathered from incident investigations and safety observations may also be useful in informing EHS managers on what to expect in emergency circumstances.

 Safety Data Sheets

-Having SDSs stored online within a resource that can be accessed at remote locations is crucial as company locations may become inaccessible during an emergency.
+Storing SDSs online within an easily accessible Document Management System is crucial, as physical records may become inaccessible during an emergency.
 With a searchable library you will be able to provide emergency responders the information they need in a timely manner.

 However, SDSs can be very complex documents traditionally made for occupational hygienists.
 Maintaining an SDS dashboard that shows pertinent information in columns is a simple way of giving users the information they need in an emergency, fast.

 For example, in the case of Arkema at Crosby, workers knew to bring organic peroxides from the warehouse into refrigerated trailers to be moved to a high elevation area.
-However, some trailers were unable to be moved thus they eventually became flooded and failing.
+However, some trailers were unable to be moved, thus they eventually flooded and failed.
 This may have been avoided had the company conducted more extensive risk assessments and follow ups after their insurance company flagged a flood risk in 2016.

-Collecting information such as nonconformances, concerns of workers and evaluating the effectiveness of safety practice through workplace inspections is another part of the emergency preparedness puzzle.
+Checking the compliance of all locations through frequent workplace inspections is another part of the emergency preparedness puzzle.